Skip to content

 Settings Schema Registry

 The Settings Schema Registry is a runtime registry of settings form-builder.
 The admin Settings page renders first-party Capell settings groups (core, admin, and frontend) as tabs when they are registered.
-Marketplace and third-party package settings should be exposed through package-owned Filament pages that reuse the same registry.
+Marketplace and third-party package settings should be exposed through explicit extension management modal surfaces that reuse the same registry.

 1. SettingsSchemaRegistry (Capell\Core\Support\Settings\SettingsSchemaRegistry)